daly-h/daly-h.github.io/_posts/2026-04-15-fossil-fuel-irony.md

 ---
 layout: post
-title: It's fossil fuels all the way down
+title: When the crisis is caused by oil dependence, the solution isn't cheaper oil
 subtitle: The many ironies of fuel protests
 cover-img: /assets/img/lightbulb.png
 Comments: true